 In El Eternauta the decimated resistance decides to go down fighting when cornered and hearing the as-of-yet unrevealed "ultimate mook" approaching.
 Still, it gets double subverted since they manage to discover a weakness in the enemy's "ultimate mook", but are soon surrounded and defeated by lesser mooks.
 There are a few survivors though.

-One Star Wars story portrays the Imperial stormtroopers as simply men, rather than faceless villains, and, in a possible homage to Zulu, they struggle to hold a small outpost against an overwhelming force of tribal natives.
+One Star Wars story portrays the Imperial stormtroopers as simply men, rather than faceless villains, and, in a deliberate homage to Zulu, they struggle to hold a small outpost against an overwhelming force of tribal natives.

 The last fortress guarding a magical portal in Fables.
 Only so many could leave so the commander had the women, children and non-human sentients go first.
 The rest of the spaces were done by lottery.
 Well known characters, such as Robin Hood and Friar Tuck make their last stand, taking as many of the bastards as with them as possible.
 This barely even -works-, fortunately the Nine Crow brothers (down to seven) were flying aerial support.
 Four more die allowing the refugees to escape to Earth.